eManPrague/frui.ts/packages/screens/README.md

 ## 5. Generate application-wide navigation links

-You can also use navigation path for navigating to another part of the application.
+You can also use a navigation path for navigating to another part of the application.
 The hard part here is how to get the proper path.

-The first and obvious solution is to manually generate it.
-This is quite easy provided that you know the structure of your application and navigation names of the respective view models.
+The first and obvious solution is to generate it manually.
+That is quite easy provided that you know the structure of your application and navigation names of the respective view models.

 ```tsx
 <a href={`#/foo/bar/${id}`}>Link</a>